Emmanuel Nyaletey and BridgeSolarPower.com

 See 2017 blog "Reversing Environmental Racism" Owning Your Stereotypes and Profiles

 When Wahab Odoi was at this conference 5 years ago, with Clean Hands documentary filmmakers Juan Solaria and Albert Julia Torne, Jim Puckett said it was a good video but disclaimed that they had not interviewed his side.
-The three of them were balked in a trumpish freeze and did not answer.
+The three of them balked in and froze and did not answer.

-Emmanuel Nyaletey does appear in the interview.
-And although he is every bit as nice and deferential as the Clean Hands documentarians, I think he knows that he knows a lot more about the place he grew up than Jim "A Place Called Away" does.
-Jim is going to come up with some trapdoor out of this, of course.
+Emmanuel Nyaletey also appeared in the microdocumentary.
+And although he is every bit as nice and deferential as the Clean Hands documentarians, I think he knows that he knows a lot more about the place he grew up in than Jim, author of "A Place Called Away", does.

 But does his son, Daniel Puckett, not recognize his father's evasiveness?
 Because the kind of guy who had been interviewed by the speakers, who asks why they never interviewed him, must have done that kind of thing in the family before.